-Consultation with staff on health and safety matters will be via the staff meetings.
-Health and safety will be a standard agenda item every month and staff are encouraged to raise any concerns either via this process or individually.
+Consultation with staff on health and safety matters will be via the staff meeting.
+The SBM will report on health and safety matters quarterly, staff are encouraged to raise any concerns directly with the School Business Manager or Headteacher.
 The aim of consultation is to improve and maintain health and safety policies and procedures within the school and to encourage effective communication regarding health, safety and welfare matters.